Noise-induced shallow circuits and absence of barren plateaus: Quantum machine learning under non-unital noise: Barren plateaus

 In the context of noisy scenarios, an important observation has been pointed out in Ref.~\cite{nibp}, revealing that both expectation values and gradients experience exponential decay in the circuit depth.
 Consequently, at linear depth, the expectation values and gradients of cost functions decay exponentially with respect to the number of qubits.
 This phenomenon has been dubbed `noise-induced barren plateaus'.
 The results hold even without using randomness of the gates, i.e., for any fixed circuit.
 Significantly, this latter study assumed the presence of a local depolarizing noise model, which is unital in nature.
 Strikingly, even when employing error mitigation strategies, it appears challenging to effectively counteract the emergence of noise-induced barren plateaus, as argued in Ref.~\cite{wang2021error}.

+A concurrent and independent work~\cite{singkanipa2024unitalnoisevariationalquantum} has studied the impact of noise beyond unital on the barren plateaus phenomenon.
+However, this study is restricted to the so-called HS-contractive noise, whereas, to the best of our knowledge, our work is the first to rigorously address a general kind of possibly non-unital local noise.

-However, up to our knowledge, none of previous works has rigorously addressed a study for a general kind of local non-unital noise within our circuit model, and this is where our work comes in.
-As we will prove, the last $O(\log(n))$ layers of the circuit are trainable, i.e., do not suffer from (sub-)exponentially vanishing partial derivatives, making the norm of the gradient of the cost function large overall.
-However, we will show that the partial derivatives taken are negligible.
-This is why we claim to be dealing with an `effective log-depth circuit'.
+As we will prove, the last \( O(\log(n)) \) layers of the circuit are trainable, meaning they do not suffer from (sub-)exponentially vanishing partial derivatives.
+This results in the norm of the gradient of the cost function being sufficiently large.
+However, we will also show that the partial derivatives taken before these logarithmic many layers in the circuit are negligible, which is why we refer to this as an `effective log-depth circuit'.